whatyouhide/xandra/README.md

 |> Enum.each(fn(page) -> IO.puts "Got a bunch of rows: #{inspect(Enum.to_list(page))}" end)
 ```

-## Support for ScyllaDB
+## ScyllaDB support

-For now test are done on ScyllaDB version 2.1.
+Xandra supports [ScyllaDB][scylladb] (version `2.x`) without the need to do anything in particular.

 ## Contributing

 To run tests, you need Cassandra running on your machine on port `9042`.
+If you also want to run tests on ScyllaDB, you will need ScyllaDB running on port `9043`.
 You can:

-  * install Cassandra and run it locally
+  * install Cassandra and ScyllaDB and run them locally

-  * use [Docker][docker] to run a Cassandra container locally.
+  * use [Docker][docker] to run a Cassandra container and a ScyllaDB container locally.
 If you choose this way, you only
     need to have Docker installed.
 To run the test setup, just run:

     ```bash
     docker-compose up
     ```

+You can run tests:

-Once you have Cassandra running (one way or the other), run `$ mix test` to run tests.
+  * with `$ mix test` to only run Cassandra tests

-If you are trying to test this repository on [ScyllaDB][scylladb], you also need to add `$ export USE_SCYLLA=true` to your enviroment, otherwise the tests that are specific to Cassandra will fail.
+  * with `$ mix test.scylladb` to only run ScyllaDB tests
+  * with `$ mix test.all` to run both Cassandra and ScyllaDB tests

 ## License